homeassistant-fr-ecosystem/urbanhello_remi_hass/README.md

 - **Issues**: [GitHub Issues](https://github.com/homeassistant-fr-ecosystem/urbanhello_remi_hass/issues)

-## Credit
+## Credits

 This integration is maintained by the [Home Assistant French Ecosystem](https://github.com/homeassistant-fr-ecosystem).
 Based on original work by [@pdruart](https://github.com/pdruart).

-## License

-This project is not affiliated with, endorsed by, or connected to UrbanHello in any way.

 ## Disclaimer

-This is an unofficial integration.
+This is an unofficial integration, not affiliated with, endorsed by, or connected to UrbanHello in any way.
 Use at your own risk.